 Display replies in threaded form

 Congratulations!
-We’ve set up a basic forum and covered how users can alter the display of the forum.
+We’ve now set up a basic forum.

 Enable Email Notifications

 You may wish to receive notifications of when new responses are added to a particular discussion.
 This feature can be enabled in one of two ways.
-We’ll begin at the Forum level, a view of which is seen below.
-We’ll go over a few different areas on this screen where subscriptions can be managed.
+We’ll begin at the Forum level, seen above, and go over a few different areas on this screen where subscriptions can be managed.

-On the right side of the forum screen is a gear symbol.
-When you select the gear symbol a drop down menu of several administrative options becomes available to people with the necessary rights.
+On the top right side of the forum screen is a gear symbol.
+When you select the gear symbol a drop down menu of several administrative options becomes available.
 Remember, subscription results in a notification of each and every new posting.

 Subscription mode is the primary universal setting.
 You can set this to Optional, Forced, Auto, or Disabled.
 Optional allows each user to modify their own settings for either the forum or individual discussion topics, whereas Forced will subscribe everyone to the entire forum.
 Auto will subscribe everyone initially, but users can choose to unsubscribe at any time.
 Disabling subscription prevents any subscriptions from taking place.